Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 - Social connection beyond your partner

-- Therapy or coaching for your own patterns
+- Support—therapy or otherwise—for your own patterns

 When Post-Fight Insomnia Signals Deeper Issues